vishvAsa/mImAMsA/karma-kANDam/granthAH/kumArilabhaTTaH/nArAyaNa-bhaTTaH_mAna-meyodayaH/0/05_LIST_OF_AUTHORS_CITED.md

 Siddhanta-The knowledge of the similarity of what is not in contact, having as its sphere an object that is remembered, and arising from the similarity to an object that

 is seen.
 Logicians--The understanding of the relation of the name and the named from a statement of analogy.
-(Analogy as explained accord- ing to Siddhanta is inference according to the Logicians.)
+(Analogy as explained according to Siddhanta is inference according to the Logicians.)

 xlv